I’m Going To Talk To You Today About Six Things.

 You don’t have to fool with you know, attendance saying they’re paying late because you know, they sent something in the mail and it never gets there and then you’ve got to go back and forth about getting payment.

-And you don’t have to meet the tenants anywhere too, you know, physically accept the payment.
+And you don’t have to meet the residents anywhere too, you know, physically accept the payment.

 Electronic is easiest for everybody.
 So that’s what I would advise you to set up to do.